What fascinates me

 My goal

-My goal is to advance toward an integrated understanding of how climate extremes impact population health, particularly in vulnerable groups like pregnant women, using novel theoretical and methodological approaches and to explore areas that are still largely unknown at the interception among disciplines.
+My goal is to advance toward an integrated understanding of how climate extremes impact population health, particularly in vulnerable groups like infants and pregnant women, using novel theoretical and methodological approaches and to explore areas that are still largely unknown at the interception among disciplines.

 About me